swift-serverless/Breeze/README.md

 ## Lambda package with Swift Package Manager

 To package the Lambda is required to create a Swift Package using the following `Package.swift` file.
-The package needs to be built on `AmazonLinux2` before the deployment on AWS Lambda.

 ```swift
 // swift-tools-version:5.7